Finding the Best Places to Retire Since 2006!

 At Least One Hospital is Accredited by Joint Commission?
 No, but Florida Hospital Fish Memorial in Orange City is five miles away and is accredited.

 Public Transit: Yes, provided by Votran, but it is limited.
-SunRail, a fairly new commuter rail system, travels south into Orlando.
+SunRail, a commuter rail system, travels south into Orlando.

 Crime Rate: Below the national average